rosettatype/legible-typography/_chapters_en/5-overview-of-research-type.md

 # Summary

 This chapter focuses on type which can make it seem the most important aspect of legibility.
-It is significant becausereading starts with identifying letters.
+It is significant because reading starts with identifying letters.
 However, we should not forget that the way in which typographic and graphic designers *use* type is crucially important to ease of reading.
-The next chapter addressesthis, looking at research on typography.
+The next chapter addresses this, looking at research on typography.